 3. Whip up some fresh guacamole.

-A recent study found that overweight adults who ate about half an avocado with their lunches were 23 percent more satisfied and 28 percent less likely to want to eat over the next five hours than those with avocado-free meals.
+Avocados pack healthy monounsaturated fats, which means they’ll keep you full and happy.
+They’re also full of vitamins and potassium.
 Try this guacamole recipe from Portland’s own Mi Mero Mole, which features fresh spring onions.
 Just be sure to pair it with baked — not fried — tortillas.
 Or better yet, veggies.

 4. Eat this, not that.

-If you’re going to a Mexican restaurant for the night, do it right.
+If you’re ordering from a Mexican restaurant for the night, do it right.
 First off, skip the nachos and start with fresh ceviche or tortilla soup.
 For the entrée, opt for veggies or chicken over beef, and don’t be fooled by the tortilla salad.
 The lettuce and toppings are generally fine, but skip the giant fried tortilla shell it comes in.
-For a healthier menu in Portland, check out the Laughing Planet Café, which is famous for their non-traditional burritos and has locations all over Oregon.
-In the Seattle area, visit Gorditos Healthy Mexican Food in Greenwood (although still made with healthier, natural ingredients, the portions can be large, so we suggest splitting several of the menu items or taking home leftovers).

 5. Spice things up!